* Euro STOXX 600 falls 0.1 percent

 The euro gained a quarter of a percentage point after figures showed growth in the euro zone grew more than expected in the first quarter, a fillip after poor manufacturing inflation data last month.

-Inflation in the euro zone is the key issue for ECB policymakers, said Michael Hewson, chief market analyst at CMC Markets.
+Inflation in the euro zone is the key issue for the bloc's policymakers, said Michael Hewson, chief market analyst at CMC Markets.

 "Unemployment is down, wages are starting to edge higher but inflation remains very subdued," he said.
 "That is the biggest problem for the European Central Bank in terms of its policy response in trying to lift demand in the euro area."